Image Line's Toxic Biohazard

 Getting into it

 Toxic Biohazard features one of the 'warmest', crisp, and clear frequency modulation engines in the world.
-Due to high-resolution DSP processing, it produces sound with an extremely low noise threshold.
 The Toxic Biohazard sound is built from the ground up using unique mathematical calculations and analog-modelling techniques.
 The oscillators are completely alias-free and well-tuned for all sampling rates.
-They produce a rich, "fat" sound across the spectrum.
-Due to the high quality of the anti-aliasing process, users will not encounter the shredding noise on high frequencies that has plagued FM synthesis in the past.
+They produce a rich, "fat" sounds across the spectrum.
+Users will not encounter the shredding noise on high frequencies that has plagued FM synthesis in the past.
 Toxic's low CPU consumption affords the user plenty of room for external processing and running multiple instances.
 Each oscillator comes with 32 built in 'classic' waveforms, each shown to be the most useful in FM synthesis.

 Toxic Biohazard contains 6 Oscillators, each with identical controls and functions.
 Each oscillator has 4 controls that affect the amplitude of the chosen oscillator: Attack, Decay, Sustain and Release (ADSR).
 Toxic Biohazard has a powerful filter section.
 Very reminiscent of a moog type filter.
 It operates in both LowPass and HighPass modes and has its own ADSR envelope generator as well as accepting modulation from various sources.
-The FM Matrix is where you route each oscillator to another or itself.
 The Toxic Biohazard sequencer/arpeggiator is highly advanced.
 It allows for all kinds of rhythmic sequences as well as basic arpeggiation.
-The sequencer defines the chord played and tunes the pattern per that chord as well as simply playing the pure pattern while holding single keys.
-There are several modes of play for even more complex patterns.
+There are several modes of play for complex patterns.
 Toxic Biohazard includes effects such as: Delay, Chorus, Reverb, Flanger, Phaser and Lo-Fi.
 It also includes a high quality 8 band graphic EQ with +/- 18 dB range.

 Toxic Biohazard's effect modules are designed to give the user access to several types of effects, from aggressive, tube-like distortion, to warm stereo delay, reverb, flanger, and phaser effects.
 The effect modules expand Toxic Biohazard's palette of sound to include everything from dark, atmospheric textures to razor sharp leads, fit to slice easily through any mix.
 The filter is comprised of a resonant Low-Pass mode, a smooth Band-Pass setting, and a creamy High-Pass mode.
 Toxic Biohazard gives a wealth of control over tone.
 The filter is further enhanced by modulation via a dedicated envelop generator and low frequency oscillator, as well as responding to velocity information and keyboard tracking.
 Toxic Biohazard's sequencer is powerful and intuitive.
 The sequencer offers a total of 64 steps, which can be divided into two independent, 32 step modules to allow double-polyphonic patterns.
 The sequencer also allows for pure playback of the programmed sequence from single notes.